 The overall strategy presents a comprehensive analysis of the current transport situation in Longford Town.
 The opportunities and constraints associated with the transport network are identified and are used to inform potential solutions to improve the transport network for all users.
-The Transport Strategy will inform the Local Area Plan (LAP) that is being prepared for Longford Town and Environs as recommended in the Regional Spatial and Economic Strategy (RSES), and thus the study area for this project includes all land within the Local Area Plan extents, as shown in Figure 1 1.
+The study area for this project includes all land within the Local Area Plan extents, as shown in Figure 1.1.